flub78/multitenant/doc/development/design_notes.md

 Current conclusion:

 It need to be confirmed, but it is likely useless to catch these exceptions, even if I usually do not feel comfortable to let exceptions being propagated.

+## Client side validation

+### Before submit client side validation

+They can be used to guide the user and turn green (Bootstrap) fields once they are valid.
+It implies to re-implement laravel validation and to add a class relative to the metadata types and subtypes.
+One difficulty is to mimick exactlly the Laravel validation methods which can be tricky and time consuming.
+Easy to do when fields are just required.

+### After submit validation

+It is a more light weight approach (which does not preclude the previous one).
+In this case the Bootstrap validation mechanism is just used to mark the fields which have been rejected by Laravel.
+It is already helping the user.

+One difficulty: should invalid fields stay red until the next validation ?
+It makes sense or we need to implement the "before submit validation" to turn off the red border once the field is valid.

+### Temporary conclusion

+When using special HTML input types, some navigators already perform client side validation on submit.
+To some extend it is annoying as the validation is a two step process.
+First a javascript client side validation, then a server side validation.
+The problem is that errors are not reported with the same look and feel.

+For the moment only the second approach seems to make sense, just identifying the fields rejected by Laravel and turning them red.